 What could help broadcasters?

 How about a single agency who represents the copyright of millions of songs?
-Instead of approaching every owner of every song the broadcaster could negotiate a deal with just one agency.
+Instead of approaching every owner of every song the radio station could negotiate a deal with just one agency.

-The solution, therefore, is for songwriters and publishers to form a single agency.
+The solution, therefore, is that songwriters and publishers formed a single collections agency.